top of page

 If this sounds like something you’d like to participate in, drop me a line and we can discuss.

-All those who end up participating in the experiment will get a mention in the book.
+All those who end up participating in the experiment while I’m in researching and writing mode (through spring 2026) will get a mention in the book.
 But the real payoff may be a positive change in the way you tap into your creativity and bring your ideas to life.

 Find out more about the book